50hertz.com

 The Energy Industry Act (§§ 11 and following) and the Electricity Network Access Ordinance (StromNZV § 10) oblige the operators of the energy supply grids to procure the energy to cover grid losses according to a market-oriented, transparent and discrimination-free procedure and to create a separate balancing group for this energy.

-Furthermore, § 17 (1) no. 3 and no. 7 of the StromNZV as well as § 10 of the Electricity Network Charges Ordinance (StromNEV) oblige the system operators to publish information on the average losses per grid and transformer level as well as the average procurement expenditure.
+Furthermore, § 23c of the EnWG (Energiewirtschaftsgesetz – EnWG) as well as § 10 of the Electricity Network Charges Ordinance (StromNEV) oblige the system operators to publish information on the average losses per grid and transformer level as well as the average procurement expenditure.
 50Hertz complies with the disclosure obligation on this website.

 2021